kompismatchning/kompismatchning/README.md

 $ heroku addons:open scheduler
 ```

 Configure the scheduler to run `rails matches:mails` daily at the time you want match participants to receive their follow up and conclusion mails.
+Also configure it to run `rails matches:destroy_concluded` daily to destroy matches (and people) at a configurable time after conclusion.

 ### Configure SendGrid